 Arden also highlights the company’s unconventional return policy—they don’t offer one.
 “We stand against and do not accept returns,” she says.
 “We want people to slow down and think about their purchase and make sure that they’re making the right decision.”

 The bedding and mattresses made by Holy Lamb Organics have attracted a loyal following that includes rave reviews from O, The Oprah Magazine and Diane Sawyer.
 Part of the appeal can be attributed to husband and wife team Jason and Mindy Schaefer’s steadfast adherence to a zero-waste production process.

 “Our production model is carefully designed to make the most effective use of every cut, and any excess in a cut is used for something else,” Mindy says.
 The same goes for the company’s wool suppliers, who use cardboard rolls and craft paper for their packaging, while scraps can be sent back to their suppliers to be repurposed.

-When it comes to shipping, the Holy Lamb Organics team has a knack for getting their items to fit into smaller packages.
+When it comes to sustainable shipping, the Holy Lamb Organics team has a knack for getting their items to fit into smaller packages.
 “We keep our boxes as light as possible by not adding extra collateral or material, and vacuum sealing all mattresses so they ship smaller,” says Jason.
 For all the other shipping and logistics components they cannot control, Mindy says the team uses a carbon offset program to help mitigate the effects.